 Another precaution you should take is for an unlikely event of medical treatment on your travels.
 Travel insurance is a must, simply because the costs for doctors, medication, transportation and hospitals easily can get out of control (especially in developed countries).
 If you own a credit card or you’re a member of an Automobile Club some benefits might be covered already (but read the small print really carefully).
 Back then I got insurance through Care Concept and luckily – except for a little tooth issue (which could be fixed for 20 EUR) – I had no claims.
 Another very popular travel health insurance (at least in the German speaking area) is the one by HanseMerkur.
 A lot of international insurance companies like Allianz offer travel protection too but maybe your local insurer has a good deal for you?

-Some remedies from Vietnam, anyone?
+Some medicine from Vietnam, anyone?

 Soon I’ll be talking about my travel budget, the most useful travel planning tools and packing tips!
 So stay tuned 😉 I’d also love to hear your advice!
 How do you prepare for your travels?